mmthant03/research_lib_test/README.md

 # research_lib_test
 Test Project for Research Library

-Team - ResearchHaven
+Team: ResearchHaven
-App- Research Haven
+App: Research Haven
-Description- A platform for researchers and students where they can publish, recruit and learn.
+Description: A platform for researchers and students where they can publish, recruit and learn.

 Frameworks and API used:
 - Spring MVC, Spring boot